beegumfathima/SahalPortfolio/README.md

-  # Stranger Things Parallax Website
+  # Sahal Muhammed

-  This is a code bundle for Stranger Things Parallax Website.
+  This is a code bundle for Sahal Muhammed.
 The original project is available at https://www.figma.com/design/D8KdjKZscrKmxV8qfYrr99/Stranger-Things-Parallax-Website.

   ## Running the code